orstavik/JoiEvents/docs/1b_EventLoop/7_WhatIs_MicrotaskQueue.md

 This naively simple microtask queue shows the basic.
 The microtask queue starts up empty.
 The queue is then filled with 3 tasks.
 Each task is in the form of an executable function.
 The microtask queue is then started (also called "flushed"), and the function processing the microtask queue then simply runs from start to end.

 ## Demo x: what happens with errors in microtask queue?

+Errors within a microtask do not affect the execution of the next microtask as such.

 ```javascript
 function a(){